-When you decide to take a long-distance hike many may be happy to lose a few but there are issues that can occur.
-Thru-hike weight loss is a real concern for many who start lean and mean but it can also impact the more heavy set in ways they never expect.
+When you decide to take a long-distance hike, many may be happy to lose a few, but issues can occur.
+Thru-hike weight loss is a genuine concern for many who start lean and mean, but it can also impact the more heavy set in ways they never expect.

-Thru-hikers burn crazy calories, some easily reaching those pinnacle Olympic swimmer levels at over 10,000 a day which leads to drastic weight loss for the average hiker.
+Thru-hikers burn crazy calories, some quickly reaching those pinnacle Olympic swimmer levels at over 10,000 a day, leading to drastic weight loss for the average hiker.

 This puts a tremendous strain on your body and forces it to convert body fat stores for fuel at a rate it has, for most people, never had to do before.

-While this means that someone with some extra weight to shed can lose loads of weight through thru-hiking, it establishes poor dietary habits and then reinforces them over months of pushing hard.
+While this means that someone with some extra weight can lose weight through thru-hiking, it establishes poor dietary habits and reinforces them over months of pushing hard.

-This can cause long-standing mental, emotional, and even physical issues for some that last long after the thru-hike is finished.
+This can cause long-standing mental, emotional, and even physical issues for some long after the thru-hike is finished.

 Some people find that they love the adoration the weight loss and body composition changes provide, especially if they share heavily on social media or platforms like YouTube along the way this makes them feel.

 They like the attention they get from others for being so fit and healthy and begin to obsess over their own physical appearance.
-After the trail though, this can lead to dangerous eating disorders such as anorexia or bulimia as well as compulsive exercising.
+After the trail, though, this can lead to dangerous eating disorders such as anorexia or bulimia and compulsive exercising.

-For others, the thru-hiking weight loss is simply too much strain on their body and recovery comes slowly.
+For others, the hiking weight loss is too much strain on their body, and recovery comes slowly.
 They find that they are lost or are losing muscle mass along with the fat and their bodies begin to perform poorly.

-Let’s talk through how this all happens and why you lose so much weight and more about the impact it has.
+Let’s talk through how this happens why you lose so much weight and more about its impact.

 Why Does So Much Weight Loss Happen?